hellenike/textbook/docs/topics/nouns/index.md

 All ancient Greek nouns have gender, case, and number.
 - There are three grammatical **genders**: masculine, feminine, and neuter.
 - **Case** indicates the function of a noun in a sentence.
 Cases are expressed and identified by endings.
 There are five cases: nominative, genitive, dative, accusative, vocative.
 - Ancient Greek has three **numbers**: singular, plural, and dual.
-Dual is used for two nouns considered a pair; we will not see the dual in our readings this year.
+Dual is used for two nouns considered a pair; reminder: we will not see the dual in our readings this year.

 #### Dictionary entry of nouns